lakeff/ReinoCMDS2/README.md

   - will repair or break gear on a player (or self if no player specified)
   - Example: *.gear repair Joe* or *.gear break Joe*
   - Shortcut: *.gear r* or *.gear b*
+- `.gear headgear`
+  - will toggle Headgear being bloodbound or not on the server.
+(Wether or not it drops on death).
+Saves out to config file to persist through restarts.
+  - Example: *.gear headgear*
+  - Shortcut: *.gear hg*
 - `.claim (Player) `
   - will change a castle heart owner to whomever is named.
 This will only work if you're on top of a heart, making it very apparent which heart you'll be changing.
 - `.toggleadmin (player)`